knative/community/ROLES.md

 - Responsive to issues and PRs assigned to them

-- Active owner of code they have contributed (unless ownership is explicitly transferred)
+- Active owner of contributions (unless ownership is explicitly transferred)

-  - Code is well tested
+  - Contributions are well tested

   - Tests consistently pass

-  - Addresses bugs or issues discovered after code is accepted
+  - Addresses bugs or issues discovered after a contribution

-Members who frequently contribute code should proactively perform code reviews and may work towards becoming an Approver for the area that they are active in.
+Members who frequently contribute should proactively perform reviews and may work towards becoming an Approver for the area that they are active in.